BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 Behavior definitions have the same form as function definitions, with an argument list and a body consisting of one or more statements; the body may additionally begin with definitions of preconditions and invariants.
 Preconditions are checked when a behavior is started, and invariants are checked at every time step of the simulation while the behavior is executing (including time step zero, like preconditions).
-The body of a behavior executes in parallel with the simulation: in each time step, it must either :sampref:`take` specified action(s) or :sampref:`wait` and perform no actions.
+The body of a behavior executes in parallel with the simulation: in each time step, it must either :keyword:`take` specified action(s) or :keyword:`wait` and perform no actions.
-After each :sampref:`take` or :sampref:`wait` statement, the behavior's execution is suspended, the simulation advances one step, and the behavior is then resumed.
+After each :keyword:`take` or :keyword:`wait` statement, the behavior's execution is suspended, the simulation advances one step, and the behavior is then resumed.
-It is thus an error for a behavior to enter an infinite loop which contains no :sampref:`take` or :sampref:`wait` statements (or :sampref:`do` statements invoking a sub-behavior; see below): the behavior will never yield control to the simulator and the simulation will stall.
+It is thus an error for a behavior to enter an infinite loop which contains no :keyword:`take` or :keyword:`wait` statements (or :keyword:`do` statements invoking a sub-behavior; see below): the behavior will never yield control to the simulator and the simulation will stall.

 Behaviors end naturally when their body finishes executing (or if they ``return``): if this happens, the agent performing the behavior will take no actions for the rest of the scenario.
-Behaviors may also :sampref:`terminate` the current scenario, ending it immediately.
+Behaviors may also :keyword:`terminate` the current scenario, ending it immediately.

-Behaviors may invoke sub-behaviors, optionally for a limited time or until a desired condition is met, using :sampref:`do` statements.
+Behaviors may invoke sub-behaviors, optionally for a limited time or until a desired condition is met, using :keyword:`do` statements.
 It is also possible to (temporarily) interrupt the execution of a sub-behavior under certain conditions and resume it later, using :ref:`try-interrupt <try>` statements.

 .. _monitorDef: